kcorra26/CheckersGroupGame/README.md

 ```
 python src/tui.py
 ```
-If you do so, replace all instances of `python3` in these instructions with `python`.

 Due to the size and layout of the board, it's recommended you run in a terminal left or right-aligned, as it will appear taller than it is wide.